Andrettin/Wyrmsun/readme.txt

 * Quests
 - The Gnomish Envoy and Rugnur now disappear upon reaching their final objectives in the Hills of the Shorbear Clan quest.
+- The Tomb of Durahn Eikinskjaldi quest (Dwarf) now grants two technology points instead of one.
+- The Blue Danube quest (Teuton) now grants four technology points instead of three.

 * Terrain
 - New forest tileset rock graphics (by Exidelo).